RedstoneAlmeida/MegaPlugins/README.md

 - Set you server Motd
 - Disable or Enable Plugins!

+### Events
+- PlayerToggleSprintEvent set off or on
+- PlayerToggleSneakEvent set off or on
+- HideAndSeekSystem(beta) set off or on

 ### Small Events
 - Hunger and Regeneration System
 - Motd system